 ALP National Platform

-Labor’s National Conference is Australia’s largest political conference and one of the most significant events on the Australian political calendar.
+Labor’s National Conference is Australia’s largest political conference and one of the most significant events on the political calendar.

-The 48th ALP National Conference will be held from Thursday 26 July – Saturday 28 July 2018 at the Adelaide Convention Centre.
+The 48th ALP National Conference will be held from Thursday 26 July to Saturday 28 July, 2018 at the Adelaide Convention Centre.

-National Conference will shape the policies Labor takes to the next election – policies that will put Australian jobs first, protect penalty rates and ensure we keep fighting for Medicare and better schools.
+National Conference will shape the policies Labor takes to the next election – policies that will put Australian jobs first, protect penalty rates and fight for Medicare and better schools.

 In the lead up the National Conference, the National Policy Forum will be preparing Labor’s National Platform.
 A consultation draft will be released in early 2018.